It's the third week of November and for the wine industry, that means one thing. Beaujolais Nouveau.

 An 'English Nouveau'?
 What do the French think?

-As reports crossed the channel of an English winemaker giving the early release game a go with Pinot Noir this week, I had to ask these French winemakers for their reaction to the idea of an English 'nouveau'.
+This time last year, reports crossed the channel of an English winemaker giving the early release game a go with Pinot Noir.
+I had to ask these French winemakers for their reaction to the idea of an English 'nouveau'.

 "Wine not!" quips Etienne.
 "You have to know that 'vin nouveau' doesn't only exist in Beaujolais.
 You could find it in Gaillac (south-west), the Rhône valley, the Loire valley, with other grapes then Gamay.
 So why not with pinot!"